Generic Name: cimetidine (sye-MET-i-deen)

-Treating and preventing ulcers of the stomach and small intestine, and relieving symptoms associated with conditions that cause increased acid secretion (eg, Zollinger-Ellison syndrome) in patients who cannot take or do not respond to oral medicine.
-It is also used for preventing stomach bleeding in critically ill patients.
-It may also be used for other conditions as determined by your doctor.
+Treating and preventing ulcers of the stomach and small intestine, and treating gastroesophageal reflux disease (GERD).
+It may be used for treating esophagitis (inflammation of the esophagus) caused by acid reflux and certain conditions that cause increased acid secretion (eg, Zollinger-Ellison syndrome).
+It may also be used to treat other conditions as determined by your doctor.

 Do NOT use cimetidine solution if: